 Ultimately, the deeper question is not to ask why the addiction but to ask what is the pain hiding behind the addiction.
 What are we trying to avoid?
 For many, it is an escape from boredom, from loneliness, from uncomfortable socializing, etc. Until we get to understand what we are avoiding from performing our addictive habitual behaviors, recovery can be a constant struggle.

 In all addictions, acknowledging the problem is the first step in the transformative process.
 Recognizing that one or more of our habits are causing problems can allow us to focus on changing those habits.

 Our mind is divided into two parts: our conscious mind which makes up 5%, and our subconscious mind which accounts for 95% of our mental processing.
 Our habits are stored in the subconscious part, which essentially means that we are practically not aware of the habits that are stored there.
 We pretty much function on auto-pilot.
 But there are ways to tackle the habits we want to change.

 There is what we call the habit cycle.
 It consists of a cue (what triggers the habitual behavior), a routine (the behavior carried out) and the reward (what one gets as a result of carrying out the behavior).
-Scientific research has shown that it is possible to change a habit more successfully if we maintain the cue and the reward in place while focusing on changing the habit or the behavior that bridges the two.
+Scientific research has shown that it is possible to change an addicted habit more successfully if we maintain the cue and the reward in place while focusing on changing the habit or the behavior that bridges the two.